Alpha5k/FusionCutter/docs/STYLE_GUIDE.md

 ## Comments

-Comments should let a reader understand the code without consulting the implementation specification, design history, or distant callers.
+Comments should let a reader understand the code without reconstructing its design history or tracing distant callers.
 Explain what a unit accomplishes, why it exists or is structured a particular way, and the constraints or consequences that matter.
 Comments supplement clear names and control flow; they do not replace them.

 ### Declaration comments